-Likewise, various UN Special Procedures have taken up these issues.
-In her report on tax policy and human rights, the former UN Special Rapporteur on Extreme Poverty and Human Rights clarified that revenue collection is a "critical tool for States in tackling and redressing systemic discrimination and ensuring equal access to economic, social and cultural rights..., including gender inequalities...
-[A] State with a very narrow tax base or that fails to tackle tax evasion may result [sic] in its inability to fund social protection or adequate and accessible public services, a situation that is likely to create or entrench inequalities."
+Likewise, various UN Special Procedures have emphasized the centrality of sound tax policy to the realization of human rights.
+In a 2014 report, the UN Special Rapporteur on Extreme Poverty and Human Rights clarified that revenue collection is a "critical tool for States in tackling and redressing systemic discrimination and ensuring equal access to economic, social and cultural rights... including gender inequalities...
+[A] State with a very narrow tax base or that fails to tackle tax evasion may [be unable] to fund social protection or adequate and accessible public services, a situation that is likely to create or entrench inequalities."

 In a recent report on illicit financial flows (IFFs) and human rights, the UN Independent Expert on Foreign Debt and Human Rights stated: "[I]n our globalized world, policies implemented in one country can have impacts in other countries.
 This includes taxation policies, which can undermine the enjoyment of human rights abroad.
-International law requires that States should refrain from conduct that harms the enjoyment of human rights outside their own territory."
+International law requires that States should refrain from conduct that harms the enjoyment of human rights outside their own territory."48

-Member States in the Human Rights Council have endorsed the UN Guiding Principles on Extreme Poverty and Human Rights, which assert unequivocally that "States should take into account their international human rights obligations when designing and implementing all policies, including ...taxation."
-These Principles further explain that States must "cooperat[e] to mobilize the maximum of available resources for the universal fulfillment of human rights."
-A Human Rights Council resolution, meanwhile, suggests the establishment of an inter-governmental working group on IFFs and human rights.
+Member States in the Human Rights Council endorsed the UN Guiding Principles on Extreme Poverty and Human Rights, which assert unequivocally that "States should take into account their international human rights obligations when designing and implementing all policies, including ...taxation."
+These Principles further explain that States must "cooperat[e] to mobilize the maximum of available resources for the universal fulfilment of human rights."
+A Human Rights Council resolution, meanwhile, proposes the establishment of an inter-governmental working group on IFFs and human rights.51

-At the regional level, the Council of Europe's Human Rights Commissioner recently emitted a series of recommendations on safeguarding human rights in times of economic crisis, including tax policy transparency, the need for ex ante and ex post facto human rights and equality impact assessments, and human rights audits of financial and tax policies, including for their cross-border spillover effects.
-Further, the Inter-American Commission on Human Rights recently held its first-ever thematic hearing on tax and fiscal policy in the Americas.
-CEDAW is well-positioned to bring women's rights and gender equality into the growing conversation among authoritative bodies about the human rights consequences of tax abuse.
+At the regional level, the Council of Europe issued in 2013 a series of recommendations on safeguarding human rights in times of economic crisis, which called for tax policy transparency, ex ante and ex post facto human rights and equality impact assessments, and human rights audits of financial and tax policies, including for their cross-border spillover effects.
+Further, in 2015, the Inter-American Commission on Human Rights held its first-ever thematic hearing on tax and fiscal policy in the Americas.
+Building on these developments, CEDAW is well-positioned to bring women's rights and gender equality into the growing conversation among authoritative bodies about the human rights consequences of tax abuse.

-III.
-CROSS-BORDER TAX ABUSE IS A SYSTEMIC CONSTRAINT TO RESOURCING WOMEN'S RIGHTS AND SUBSTANTIVE GENDER EQUALITY
+3. CROSS-BORDER TAX ABUSE IS A SYSTEMIC CONSTRAINT TO RESOURCING WOMEN'S RIGHTS AND SUBSTANTIVE GENDER EQUALITY

-Tax and fiscal policies remain among the most significant, predictable, and accountable tools governments have to address inequality in their countries, including gender inequality.
-Whether a State can raise sufficient resources to budget for women's rights depends on both domestic and external factors.
+[3.1] Tax and fiscal policies remain among the most significant, predictable, and accountable tools governments have to address inequalities in their countries, including gender inequality.54 Whether a State can raise sufficient resources to budget for women's rights depends on both domestic and external factors.
 The Special Rapporteur on extreme poverty and human rights has observed that "without absolving any State of its obligation to raise the maximum available resources domestically to ensure the progressive realization of economic, social and cultural rights, there are limits to national-level actions in the absence of global reforms.
-Many States are undoubtedly hamstrung in their efforts to enact progressive taxation and combat illicit financial flows that could fight inequality and enhance the realization of economic, social and cultural rights."
+Many States are undoubtedly hamstrung in their efforts to enact progressive taxation and combat illicit financial flows that could fight inequality and enhance the realization of economic, social and cultural rights."55